porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.examples.md

 ## Masked Input
-If you want use localized input masks to improve the user experience we recommend using <a href="https://imask.js.org/" target="_blank">iMask</a>.
-Make sure to handle potential drawbacks such as auto-formatting / -correction which can led to user frustration, default styling which appears like a default value rather than a mask etc.
+If you want to use localized input masks to improve the user experience we recommend using <a href="https://imask.js.org/" target="_blank">iMask</a>.
+Make sure to handle potential drawbacks (e.g. auto-formatting /-correction, styling to distinguish between masked input, placeholder and input value, error handling etc.) to avoid user frustration.

 <p-inline-notification heading="Important note" state="warning" persistent="true">
-  Be aware that you won't be able to take advantage of the native behaviour of type "date" when using an input mask.
-E.g. a date-picker will not be provided by your browser once the input is of type "text" rather than of type "date".
+  Be aware that if you provide masked input you will lose all benefits which you might have using type "date" (e.g. native date-picker) since masked inputs always require input type "text".
+Same applies to other types with native handling.
 </p-inline-notification>

 <Playground :markup="maskedInput" :frameworkMarkup="codeExample" :config="config"></Playground>